 About Me

-My Photo
+My photo

-Currently a freelance writer, I previously served three years as food editor for The Morning Sun in Mt.
-Pleasant, which kindled my interest in cooking.
-I also wrote profiles of projects and companies for a construction industry publication.
-I have a frightening number of cookbooks, watch too many Food Network and FitTV cooking shows, and tend to tweak nearly every recipe I attempt to make.
+My friends call me the "grammar goddess."
+Really. ;-) I own a freelance writing, editing and tutoring business.
+Previously, I served three years as food editor for The Morning Sun in Mt.
+Pleasant, which kindled my interest in food writing.
+My other areas of expertise in writing include features, community news, architecture/construction and engraving/personalization.
+I have a frightening number of cookbooks and watch too many DIY, HGTV, Food Network, Cooking Channel and Antiques Roadshow (BBC and PBS versions) shows.
+And I tweak nearly every recipe I make.

 Wednesday, June 22, 2011